How “Ghosting" Employers Can Ruin Your Professional Reputation in Biopharma

 Keith Station, director of business relations at Heartforce Solutions, said that workers are especially likely to ghost employers who offer low-paying service positions to move onto something offering more.

-Although it can seem almost too easy to ghost an employer because of the high demand for workers, "ghosting" an employer can have very different consequences than doing so to your date.
+Although it can seem almost too easy to ghost an employer because of the high demand for workers, "ghosting" employers can have very different consequences than doing so to your date.

 Instead of simply avoiding a potentially negative conversation, job candidates and employees should learn how to say “no” gracefully in a way that doesn’t burn any bridges and leaves their professional reputation intact yet clearly gets their point of view across.
 Similarly, if you’re unhappy in your current job, understanding how to walk away without creating a scene or causing further damage to your professional reputation or relationships is a valuable skill that everyone should master.

 And, finally, don’t hold grudges.
-If you were “ghosted” in the past by an employer, don’t hold on to that feeling of rejection and perpetuate the same bad habit.
-You'll only create a negative perception of your professional reputation and a disparaging sense of your character in the minds of future employers and colleagues.
+If you were ghosted in the past by an employer, don’t hold on to that feeling of rejection and perpetuate the same bad habit.
+You'll only create a negative perception of your professional reputation by ghosting employers and a disparaging sense of your character in the minds of future employers and colleagues.

 Click here to see thousands of life science jobs on BioSpace's job board.